boystrange/ProgramVerification/src/Chapter/Intro/Bool/Properties.lagda.md

 ```

 In general, `refl` can be used to prove any equality of the form `v
-== w` where `v` and `w` are the "same" expression.
-In `true-eq` and
+== w` where `v` and `w` "are the same".
+In `true-eq` and `false-eq`
-`false-eq` we have taken `v` and `w` to be syntactically the same
+we have taken `v` and `w` to be syntactically the same term, which
-term, which resulted in somewhat obvious and rather uninteresting
+resulted in somewhat obvious and rather uninteresting properties.
+In
-properties.
-In general, Agda considers two expressions to be the
+general, Agda considers two expressions to be the same if they
-same if they evaluate to the same value (technically speaking, if
+evaluate to the same value (technically speaking, if they have the
-they have the same normal form).
-In the previous section we have
+same normal form).
+In the previous section we have seen the use of
-seen the use of `C-c C-n` to *normalize* an expression such as `not
+`C-c C-n` to *normalize* an expression such as `not true`, which
-true`, which yields `false`.
-So, `false` is the normal form of `not
+yields `false`.
+So, `false` is the normal form of `not true`,
-true`, meaning that for Agda `not true` and `false` are actually
+meaning that for Agda `not true` and `false` are actually
 "equal".
 This leads to a more interesting result about the behavior
 of `not`.